clausherther/schemaql-core/README.md

 ## Configuration

-SchemaQL needs to `*.yml` for configuration:
+SchemaQL uses 2 separate `*.yml` files for configuration.

+#### connections.yml

-In `connections.yml` you define how to connect to one or more of your data warehouse connections like so:
+Create a file called `connections.yml` and define how to connect to one or more of your data warehouse connections like so:

 ```yaml
 project-1-snowflake: